Inari Station

 Inari Station (稲荷駅, Inari-eki) is a railway station on the Nara Line in Fushimi-ku, Kyoto, Japan, operated by West Japan Railway Company (JR West).
 The station number is JR-D03.
 It is the closest station to Fushimi Inari-taisha Shrine.

 Layout

 The station has two side platforms, serving one track each.

 Platforms

 Passenger statistics

 According to the Kyoto Prefecture statistical report, the average number of passengers per day is as follows.

 Adjacent stations

 Surrounding area

-Inari Station serves visitors to several nearby sites.
+Inari Station serves several nearby sites.
 Among these are the major Shinto shrine Fushimi Inari-taisha and the Fukakusa campus of Ryukoku University.
-Although transfer is not available, Fukakusa and Fushimi-Inari Stations on the Keihan Main Line are close by.
-Students and staff members can access Ritsumeikan Junior & Senior High School and Kyoto Municipal Fushimi Technical High School (the setting of School Wars: HERO) from Inari Station.
+Although direct transfers are not available, Fukakusa and Fushimi-Inari Stations on the Keihan Main Line are close by.
+Students and staff members can access Ritsumeikan Junior & Senior High School and Kyoto Municipal Fushimi Technical High School from Inari Station.

 History

 Station numbering was introduced in March 2018 with Inari being assigned station number JR-D03.